After dozens of long-haul flights, I’ve come to realize that the difference between a good trip and a bad one is the amount of sleep I get.

 But the main enemy that you will face when trying to fall asleep on a plane is noise.
 From passengers too, but mainly from the aircraft itself.
 You can fight back by bringing a set of earplugs – but your best chance of winning is to use noise-canceling headphones.
 It’s worth the investment I think – I use mine all along my trip, not only during the flight.

-Plus, with your headphones on, your neighbors are less likely to engage the conversation at a time when all you want is to sleep.
+Plus, with your headphones on, your neighbors are less likely to engage in the conversation at a time when all you want is to sleep.

 Source: Business Travel Life